nrahadi/Automatic-Image-based-Invoice-Logger/README.md

 ![Blank diagram - Page 1 (13)](https://github.com/user-attachments/assets/8361d748-ced4-4b34-8b31-d6c818ef9f0f)

-You could see how it is working through this demo:
+You could see how it is working through this demo, for better experience you can open the Py Notebook file in Google Colab:

 ![20250305_151338](https://github.com/user-attachments/assets/fbae14f0-3c94-408f-b816-54606b951ff5)